Tamassee, South Carolina

 Tamassee is an unincorporated community and census-designated place (CDP) located in northwestern Oconee County, South Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 60.

 Overview

 The Tamassee area is located in and very near the Blue Ridge Mountains.
-A large part of the community occupies the scenic Cheohee Valley, "a beautiful rolling meadow framed by mountains and a wide triangle of sky."
+A large part of the community occupies the Cheohee Valley.

-The valley, in fact, is surrounded by a portion of the southern Blue Ridge Mountains called the "Chattooga Escarpment" in reference to a Federally Designated Wild and Scenic River, the Chattooga, which flows just beyond these mountain ridges.
+The valley is surrounded by a portion of the southern Blue Ridge Mountains called the "Chattooga Escarpment" in reference to a Federally Designated Wild and Scenic River, the Chattooga, which flows just beyond these mountain ridges.